Depression After Breakup: Causes, Signs & How to Get Over

 This can create feelings of sadness as you move into new territory without hope for salvaging the relationship, but it could also create hope for a new future.

 In the video below, Alan Robarge, an Attachment trauma therapist, discusses how separation affects the brain.
-He says the foremost rule is you should push yourself to function and keep your routine normal.
+He says the only rule is you should push yourself to function and keep your routine normal.
 Learn more below:

 How to overcome depression after a breakup